Azure-Samples/hdinsight-spark-scala-kafka/README.md

 ---
 page_type: sample
 languages:
-  - scala
 products:
 - azure
-  - azure-hdinsight
-name: Use Apache Kafka with Apache Spark on Hdinsight
+description: "This is a basic example of streaming data to and from Kafka on HDInsight from a Spark on HDInsight cluster."
 urlFragment: hdinsight-spark-scala-kafka
-description: "This is a basic example of streaming data to and from Kafka on HDInsight from a Spark on HDInsight cluster.
-This example uses Kafka DStreams.
-This example expects Kafka and Spark on HDInsight 3.6."
 ---

 # Use Apache Kafka with Apache Spark on hdinsight